 You’ll see the distinctive, traditional curved rooves of the Rumah Bolon (traditional Batak houses) throughout the island.

-Batak Toba Culture is fascinating.
+Batak Indonesia culture is fascinating.
 Be sure to chat to locals about it, or visit some of the historical attractions to learn more.

 Amenities in Lake Toba